bids-standard/bids-specification/src/02-common-principles.md

-    1. Where the same key is present in multiple applicable metadata files, the final value associated with that key will be that of the file latest in the order in which that key is defined; i.e. values associated with that key earlier in the ordering are overridden
+    1. Where the same key is present in multiple applicable metadata files, the final value associated with that key will be that of the file latest in the order in which that key is defined; any values associated with that key earlier in the ordering are overridden
         (though it is RECOMMENDED to minimize the extent of such overrides).